lextoumbourou/notes/notes/permanent/Cross Product.md

 cover: /_media/cross-product-cover.png
 ---

-The Cross Product between 2 vectors is an operation that returns a vector.
+The Cross Product is an operation between two vectors that returns a vector.

 $\vec{a} \times \vec{b} = \vec{c}$